Lesson video

 It's minuscule.

-It is approximately half a centimetre long.
+It is approximately half a centimeter long.

-However, and this is pretty amazing, I think, it is able to jump up to 50 times its own body length.
+It is able to jump up to 50 times its own body length.

 Let's check for understanding.

-5 centimetres long.
+5 centimeters long.

-Well done, everybody.
+Well done everybody.

-Now, it's time to match the feature to its purpose.
+Now it's time to match the feature to it's purpose.

 Pause the video here and have a go.